bnjbvr/cargo-machete/README.md

 cargo machete /absolute/path/to/my/directory
 ```

+The **return code** gives an indication whether unused dependencies have been found:

+- 0 if machete found no unused dependencies,
+- 1 if it found at least one unused dependency,
+- 2 if there was an error during processing (in which case there's no indication whether any unused
+  dependency was found or not).

+This can be used in CI situations.

+### False positives

 To ignore a certain set of dependencies in a crate, add
 `package.metadata.cargo-machete` to `Cargo.toml`, and specify an `ignored` array: